Wasted-Audio/ryukau_LV2Plugins/style/README.md

 ```

 Note that `addKnob<Style::warning>`. `addKnob` and other methods to add components has a template argument for a style.
 If the style template argument is not set, it defaults to `Style::common`.

-Now you can apply the style to individual component.

 To read implementation of `add*()` methods, see `common/uibase.hpp`.